Property management digital payments: 5 ways to modernize multifamily receivables

-How are your site staff communicating with new residents about how to pay rent online?
-Providing education and setting expectations at the start of the lease is the most critical step.
+How are staff communicating with new residents about your property management digital payments system?
+Providing support and setting expectations at the start of the lease is the most efficient way to boost digital payments at your community.

+Wondering what content to include in your emails?
 Almost 5 billion videos are watched on YouTube every day.
-For the residents who are less likely to read a pamphlet or an email, we encourage our clients to provide residents with an explainer video like the one below:
+For the residents who are likely to skim over a block of text, include an explainer video (like the one below) in your email messaging: